nhyyebo/ssh-discord-bot/README.md

 ## 💻 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.
+Feel free to check the issues page at [https://github.com/nhyyebo/ssh-discord-bot/issues](https://github.com/nhyyebo/ssh-discord-bot/issues).

 ## 📧 Support

-If you need help setting up or using this bot, please open an issue on GitHub.
+If you need help setting up or using this bot, please open an issue on GitHub at [https://github.com/nhyyebo/ssh-discord-bot/issues](https://github.com/nhyyebo/ssh-discord-bot/issues).